 Custom chips are made to order.
 Typical timelines from Poker Foundry:

-• Rush production: 4–6 weeks (surcharge applies)
+• Rush freight: ~4 weeks post sign-off (surcharge applies)

 If you have a fixed event date, work backwards from that day and build in buffer for revisions.